 There was a terrible atmosphere backstage after the opening concert.
 The Who were screaming at each other behind a locked dressing room door.
 Kit Lambert, who wasn’t often seen at Who concerts by 1974, had turned up unexpectedly, drunk as a lord and demanding to mix the on-stage PA in future, a ludicrous suggestion, and that didn’t help matters either.
 Soundman Bobby Pridden ran out of the dressing room shouting that he was through with The Who, and I took him aside into another room and spent ages telling him not to quit, and of course he didn’t.
 Poor loyal Bob, the real fifth member of The Who, caught it in the neck so many times but he loved them far too much to ever quit.
 Eventually everyone calmed down and Pete Rudge, who was managing them in the US at the time, asked me to quietly steer Lambert away from the scene which I somehow managed to do.
 On our way back uptown to the Navarro I asked Kit if he could ask his limousine driver to stop so I could buy a pack of cigarettes.
 We stopped and Kit rushed into a liquor store and came back with two cartons for me – 20 packets!

 The concerts improved as the week went by but they were never really firing on all four cylinders.
-Tuesday was much better than Monday, though, and after this show I took Pete and John down to Club 82 where Television were playing.
+Tuesday was much better than Monday, though, and after this show I took Pete, John and Keith down to Club 82 on East 4th Street where Television were playing.
 Pete said he wanted to see some young New York bands, and he liked Television but John hated them.
+I don’t know what Keith thought as he disappeared when we got into the club, no doubt in search of female company.
+I hope he realised that Club 82 was a gay hangout favoured by female impersonators and lesbians (who often dressed as men).

 I did an interview with Pete on the Wednesday but he seemed in a bad way, stressed out through working on the Tommy film soundtrack, drinking too much and torn between the wishes of the fans, the band and what he wanted to do himself.
 The Who was like a high-performance sports car which needed to be kept in tune in order to obtain optimum results.
 When they took on a lengthy tour the first show or two might have been slightly under par but when they hit their stride, Olympic fitness as it were, they were superb.
 When they played the odd show here and there they suffered through being out of condition – and sometimes it showed.
 Before these MSG shows they hadn’t been playing live as often as they used to but Pete had certainly been working for the benefit of The Who, and I think he felt a great responsibility to everyone: the other three, the fans, the film producers and, of course, his family.
 Everybody wanted a piece of him, even me interviewing him for MM, but he needed a break from everything.

-After the Thursday show Keith and I visited John Lennon at the Pierre which I’ll write about in a separate post.
+After the Thursday show Keith and I visited John Lennon at the luxurious Pierre Hotel.
 On Friday, the final night, Pete smashed three of his Gibson Les Pauls and Keith joined in, chucking his drum kit everywhere and smashing the fourth and only remaining guitar.
-My date for this show was Debbie Harry and afterwards we went to The Who’s party at a roller skating rink where the picture on my fb header was taken.